The X-ray edge singularity in Quantum Dots: Abstract

 \section{Abstract}

 In this work we investigate the X-ray edge singularity problem realized in noninteracting quantum dots.
-We analytically calculate the exponent of the singularity in the absorption spectrum near the threshold and extend known analytical results to the whole parameter regime.
+We analytically calculate the exponent of the singularity in the absorption spectrum near the threshold and extend known analytical results to the whole parameter regime of local level detunings.
 Additionally, we highlight the connections to work distributions and to the Loschmidt echo.